sgvhak/rover-web/index.md

 Currently using the following URL, until we figure out a domain name.  [http://bit.ly/sgvhak_rover](http://bit.ly/sgvhak_rover)

+# Contact Us
+You may leave comments or messages on this [form](https://goo.gl/forms/TeSy0wcGn18B2Ec02).

+We are looking for a name for our rover.
+Please submit your suggestions [here](https://goo.gl/forms/l63UhbaoUfffEeKj1).

-# Current Events
+# Current Events/Plans
+We just exhibited at the [Caltech Science for March](http://scienceformarch.sites.caltech.edu/) on March 16th, from 10am to 3pm.

 We just presented our talk, ["The Trouble with Rovers"](https://www.socallinuxexpo.org/scale/17x/presentations/trouble-rovers) ([Slides](https://docs.google.com/presentation/d/1sczb-v-xm3jRvuGROQYNIzgqs63-SdqZXXZWUAy3kEY/present#slide=id.p)) at the [Southern California Linux Expo](https://www.socallinuxexpo.org/scale/17x) at the Pasadena Convention Center on March 9th.

-We will be exhibiting at the [Caltech Science for March](http://scienceformarch.sites.caltech.edu/) on March 16th, from 10am to 3pm.

 # About
 [SGVHAK](http://www.sgvhak.org/) is a maker group based in the San Gabriel Valley.